 Most importantly, preparation for this meeting is key.
 The S&OP process leader does the leg work to coordinate the various parties in order to gain support and foster the development and recommended paths to solving issues coming into this meeting.
 This means pre-presenting to key executive team members, getting their informal opinions, and defining the next level down team’s recommendation that has dollar implications quantified.
 While your executive leader presides over the meeting, it’s your S&OP process leader who will typically frame the S&OP issues and facilitate discussion in an efficient manner.

 The executive level component of S&OP is a critical one.
-Please feel free to comment on what has worked in your organization and I look forward to exchanging a few ideas with people at the upcoming “Best of the Best Sales & Operations Conference” in Chicago later this month.
+Please feel free to comment on what has worked in your own organization.

 Eric J. Tinker